 - Mark McFarland, Senior Manager of Talent Acquisition, Relativity

 - Jacqui Edwards, Manager Talent Acquisition Operations, McGraw-Hill

 - Meredith Herberg-Waldron, Global Talent Operations Manager, Eventbrite

 Check out the full video here and recap below.
 For more great HR Webinars, stay in touch via our Resources page.

 Below are the top recommendations from our panelists on how to measure and improve overall recruiting productivity - from sourcing all the way to retention.

-While tracking metrics is important, it’s not enough to simply collect a ton of data.
+While tracking metrics is important, it’s not enough to simply collect a ton of data on sources or employee retention.
 You have to self evaluate and understand exactly what you want to measure and why.
 That’s why the team at Eventbrite leans into slicing and dicing their data in ways that will reveal deep, relevant insights.
-Also, since no two organization’s recruiting process is exactly the same, it’s important to figure out which metrics are most valuable to your specific goals.
+Also, since no two organization’s recruiting processes or strategies are exactly the same, it’s important to figure out which metrics are most valuable to your specific goals.